welcome banner

 OTP = One-Time Passcode, highly secure.
 Note: a passcode is not to be confused with a password!

-So how does OTP work?
+So, before we move on to SK, how does OTP work?

 The OTP you get this way is usually a 6-digit code you will then enter onto the service access webpage.

-(Here, your web account may be accessed on a PC or it could even be done on the same smartphone.)
+(Here, your web account may be accessed on a PC, or it could even be done on the same smartphone.)

 OTP is a non-biosecurity "secondary secret" that supplements your ordinary secret password.